 A press release is the most common and efficient way to pitch news organizations.
 It communicates everything you want to say, while giving reporters what they need to follow up for more information.

-The act of writing a press release has a couple of advantages.
+The act of writing a press release has two main advantages.

-For one, it gives you the opportunity to frame your story the way you want to see it written and published, complete with quotations and images.
+For one, it lets you frame your story the way you want to see it written and published.

-- Write eye-catching headlines to capture attention.
-You headline is your first, best, and possibly only opportunity to get a reporter to read your press release.
-Avoid using too many words, and make sure the subject ties into the actual content of your release.
+- Craft an attention-grabbing headline.
+Your headline is your best opportunity to get a reporter to read your press release.
+Avoid using too many words, and make sure it ties into the actual content of your release.

 - Include a boilerplate.
 This should include a short bio, contact information, and a link to your website—everything a reporter will need to follow up if required.